-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay much less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theprice of collegemore manageable until you've finishing school and found a job.
+Remember, the advertized cost of tuition doesn't tell the full story.
+Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college more manageable until after graduation.

 Austin Community College District has the same tuition for international students as for those from out of state.

-International students are not eligible for federal financial aid, but should research private or Austin Community College District-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at Austin Community College District:
+International students usually do not qualify for for federal financial aid, but should research private or Austin Community College District-specific grants, scholarships, and other funding opportunities.
+International students with need may qualify for the following types of financial support at Austin Community College District:

 •Austin Community College District-specific scholarships

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Austin Community College District.

-Austin Community College District does not provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the actual cost of various schools
+Austin Community College District doesn't provide on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the actual cost of various colleges.

-There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Many schools have resources for students with demonstrated need to find ways to lower or eliminate these costs.
+There may be additional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Many schools have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these fees.

-The cost of getting around in college depends on a few key factors.
+The cost of transportation in college can really vary.
 Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
-At Austin Community College District, freshman are allowed to park on campus.
+Is the campus walkable?
+Do you own a car, or will you need to use public transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+A school's location can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area may be pricey, but there may be more trains, busses or affordable flights to actually get to school.
-The Austin Community College District campus is in a urban setting in Texas, near Austin.
+On the flip side, getting around in an urban area can be pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
+The Austin Community College District campus is in a city in Texas, not far from Austin.

-Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Austin Community College District.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Austin Community College District.